 While there are some great natural cleaning products out there worth every dime (we love Better Life around here, and even housecleaning services use it), the store-bought options do tend to be more expensive.
 So I also look to the natural ingredients I already have around the house, like baking soda, lemons, and salt.

-These 10 unexpected uses for salt in the kitchen make great use of the affordable spice that everyone has around the house at all times—which means no more excuses.
+These 8 unexpected uses for salt to clean your kitchen make great use of the affordable spice that everyone has around the house at all times — which means no more excuses.
 Ha!

-Combine coarse salt, vinegar, and baking soda to make a thick paste that you can use to slather the inside of your oven (racks removed).
-Allow the paste to sit for several hours to overnight.
-Wipe down with a damp cloth or sponge, scrubbing as neccessary with a brush and/or extra elbow grease, to remove stains, grease, and so on.
+Remove the oven racks, then combine coarse salt, vinegar, and baking soda to make a thick paste that you can use to slather the inside of your oven.
+Allow the paste to sit from several hours to overnight.
+Wipe down with a damp cloth or sponge, scrubbing as neccessary with a brush and/or extra elbow grease to remove stains, grease, or tougher areas.
 Rinse and repeat until clean.

-2. Keep burnt food from staining or sticking to your pans.
+2. Use salt to keep burnt food from staining or sticking to your pans.

-Once you remove food from the pan, immediately add salt to the affected area while it’s still warm and allow it to sit.
+Once you remove food from your favorite stainless pans, immediately add salt to the affected area while it’s still warm and allow it to sit.
 When it’s time to wash the pan after your meal, the salt will help the burnt part slough off easier.
 Save your elbow grease for something else!

 3. Clean greasy cast iron pans.

-6. Clean and deodorize your sink drain/garbage disposal.
+6. Use salt to clean and deodorize your sink drain or garbage disposal.